thiagoralves/OpenPLC/README.md

 The OpenPLC has different hardware layers to support physical devices.
 More hardware layers can be added to the project.
 For instance, there is a hardware layer for the RaspberryPi, which makes the OpenPLC controls its IO pins.

-There is a NodeJS application that works as a http server for the user to upload these diagrams.
+There is a NodeJS application that works as a http server for the user to upload ladder diagrams.

 You must have NodeJS installed to use this program.
 Usage: